rbtcollins/crcache/docs/DESIGN.rst

 a necessary concept:

 4. Filesystem exporting.

+We need to let users run arbitrary code under crcaches control from time to time, so thats also a necessary concept:

+5. Extension points.

 The lifecycle of a resource, with all optimisations in place, will be something
 like: